Paul Kalkbrenner: Parts of Life

-On 18 May 2018 Kalkbrenner released a new album called Parts of Life, that is his latest and 8th album overall.
+On 18 May 2018, Kalkbrenner released the album Parts of Life, his eighth album overall.
 Parts of Life features 15 tracks named with the file numbers Kalkbrenner used during production.
 Its cover art is a painting from his uncle, Paul Eisel, depicting a collection of "unique personal objects".
 He revealed three tracks as a special premiere for launching his album (Part Three, Part Six and Part Eight).

 Production and live set-up

-Kalkbrenner uses software synthesizers, sequencer (Ableton Live) in combination with MIDI controllers, hardware synthesizers and drum machines for his live shows.
-It is a set up he feels comfortable with, and does not foresee changing.
-In the early days, for production, Kalkbrenner used a Roland sampler, Amiga 500, Amiga 4000 Turbo, DAT, Roland S-750, and EFX to name a few.
-Since 2001, however, he sold all his equipment and only uses Ableton Live for music production.
+Kalkbrenner uses software synthesizers, a sequencer (Ableton Live) in combination with MIDI controllers, hardware synthesizers and drum machines for his live shows.
+It is a setup he feels comfortable with and does not foresee changing.
+In the early days, for production, Kalkbrenner used a Roland sampler, Amiga 500, Amiga 4000 Turbo, DAT, Roland S-750, and EFX.
+Since 2001, however, he has sold all his equipment and uses only Ableton Live for music production.

-Family connection
+Personal life

 Paul Kalkbrenner is a grandson of the East German artist Fritz Eisel and older brother of music producer Fritz Kalkbrenner.

+On 25 August 2012, Kalkbrenner married Romanian DJ/producer Simina Grigoriu.